Moderus Beta: Szczecin

 On 11 March 2013, Modertrans signed a contract with Tramwaje Szczecińskie for the delivery of components and parts for one Moderus Beta tram.
 On 9 May 2014, the tram body and bogies were delivered to the repair facilities on Klonowica Street, where the tram was assembled by Tramwaje Szczecińskie employees.
 By late August, the tram was ready and began testing.
 On August 27, the tram independently traveled from the workshop where it was assembled to the Pogodno depot.
 On 4 September 2014, the new tram was presented.
 On the same day, a contract was signed for the delivery of components and parts for a second tram, which was also assembled by Tramwaje Szczecińskie.
-On October 9, the tram numbered 601 began operating on line No. 3 from Arkonian Forest Park to Pomorzany.
+On October 9, the tram numbered 601 began operating on line No. 3 from Arkona Forest Park to Pomorzany.
 On October 24, the body of the second Moderus was delivered to Szczecin, and on 19 January 2015, it began passenger service on line No. 1.
 By the end of February and early March, it was redirected to service line No. 3.
 Both trams were assigned to the Pogodno depot.

 In December 2017, Tramwaje Szczecińskie signed a contract with Modertrans for the delivery of components for the assembly of 2 additional trams, with the option to extend the order by 2 more units.
 The body of the first tram was delivered to Szczecin on 20 March 2018, and by September, both trams from this order were already in service.

 At the end of August 2020, Modertrans won a tender for the delivery of parts for the assembly of two trams with an option for two additional sets of components.
 The trams were to be assembled at the Tramwaje Szczecińskie workshops, but due to the COVID-19 pandemic, the work was done by Szczecin staff at the manufacturer's facilities.
 The first tram was delivered to the Szczecin Pogodno depot on 14 December 2020, and in mid-January 2021, it began passenger service.
 In September 2021, Tramwaje Szczecińskie decided to exercise the option for 2 additional trams.
 The third Beta from this order (the first from the option) arrived in Szczecin on 28 December 2021, and by 1 February 2022, both trams were in service at the Pogodno depot.
 In April 2023, a contract was signed for the delivery of components for the assembly of 2 additional bi-directional Betas.
 In May, bi-directional operation of the Betas began for the first time – the modernization of the tracks at Victory Square necessitated operating line No. 8 in a shuttle mode on one track and ending tram runs at the Port Gate.
 On 6 October 2023, the first of the additional Betas was delivered, and on October 21, it went into service on line No. 10.